PCMDI/pcmdi_metrics/docs/_sources/Technical-overview.rst.txt

 The summary statistics available with the PMP can be run independently or as a collective (the later to be available via the next PMP version).
 The python standard `argparse libary <https://docs.python.org/3/library/argparse.html>`_  is used in all cases, enabling the inclusion of user-friendly interface options.
 Here is a simple mock-up example of how argeparse is used from the unix command prompt ($): ::

-$ mean_climate_statistics.py --model CESM2 --variable pr
+$ mean_climate_driver.py -p e3sm_parameterfile.py --variable pr

-Here, the "---model" option implemented in the PMP using argparse as is the "---variable" option used to specify "pr" (precipitation).
+Here, "---variable" option is used to specify "pr" (precipitation).

 Because there are often many parameters to set before executing a PMP code, routine operation often involves setting the input options in an "input parameter" python file.
 This is similiar to a "namelist" text file used in other climate analysis packages but having the input parameters set in a python file enables us to leverage the power of python.
 So, for the about example: ::

-$ mean_climate_statistics.py -p input_parameters.py
+$ mean_climate_driver.py -p input_parameters.py

 where the "-p" switch indicates an input parameter file will be used, here with the following contents: ::